EssentialBlocks/progress-bars/readme.txt

 ## 🚀 BACKED BY A TRUSTED TEAM ##

-This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 700,000 happy users from 180+ countries).
+This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 1 million+ happy users from 180+ countries).

 ## 👨‍💻 DOCUMENTATION AND SUPPORT ##